-STEP 7: Which motor driver suitable for your motor?
+STEP 7: Which DC motor driver suitable for your DC motor?

-Most of student only knows about L293D as a chip to control the motor.
+Most of the student only knows about L293D as a chip to control the DC motor.
 The problem is, you need to construct the power supply and circuit.
-The current also limited if you use L293D.
+The current is also limited if you use L293D.

-The specification of the motor driver you need to check:
+The specification of the DC motor driver you need to check:

-- The range of voltage to supply the motor.
+- The range of voltage to supply the DC motor.

-Can control the direction and speed of the motor with the enough current.
+Can control the direction and speed of the DC motor with high current.

-STEP 8: Choose the suitable encoder for your motor if necessary.
+STEP 8: Choose the suitable encoder for your DC motor if necessary.

-For your information, our company also sell a motor with the encoder together to make it easier for our customer to buy it.
+For your information, Cytron also sell DC motor with encoder attached to make it easier for you to buy it.

-You can refer here to see our product of motor with encoder and without encoder.
+You can refer here to see our DC motor with encoder and without encoder.

 If you have further inquiry about this tutorial, please post it in our technical forum here as we seldom check the comment section in tutorial site.

-Thank You, I hope this Tutorial will help you to choose your motor. 🙂
+Thank You, I hope this tutorial will help you to choose your DC motor. 🙂